33dudu/magicreator/docs/term2/Micro Challenge I.md

         Solution: ❇️ We used the code from barduino Chanllenge Week/ Game Romotor as our linked gyroscope music, we are still searching how to improve the music part.

+    !!! note ""
+        *3. Power*

+        Problem: ❓ We have a 3.7V battery but it's not enough to supply our electronics.

+        Solution: ❇️ We had to supply the power from the computer :(

 !!! abstract "**_Future development opportunity:_**"